NeilMatthewLua/ccapdev_zarap/README.md

 ![alt text][2.4]

-5. From the landing page, navigate to one of the three restaurants in the Collection section by pressing the “view restaurant” button of the desired restaurant.
+5. From the landing page, search for a restaurant in the search bar

 ![alt text][2.5]